 Established in 2009, the Studio Schools Trust developed the Studio School model.
 It is a facilitation and development organisation that links Studio Schools, enabling the sharing of practice and providing advice and curriculum support.
 Since its founding 36 Studio Schools have opened across England, with further projects in development.
 The Studio School model embraces academic excellence; employability and enterprise skills in a special CREATE skills framework; personalised curriculum; project-based learning and work with employers in the classroom; regular work placements for all students; small schools; and catering for diverse abilities.

 The first Lumiar School was set up in Sao Paulo in 2002 by the Semco Foundation (now renamed Ralston-Semler), an organisation that promotes innovative educational, cultural and environmental projects in Brazil.
 The school was privately funded with around half the students receiving financial support, with 25% of them receiving full scholarships.
-There are now six Lumiar Schools, five in Brazil and one in Holland, catering for children aged from 2 to 15 years, and two of the schools are state funded and offering free education.
+There are now eight Luminar Schools (five in Brazil, two in the UK and one in Holland) for children from 2 to 15 years old, with a number of new schools in additional countries in development for 2018.
 The pedagogical approach embodies six main principles: multi-age grouping, specific roles for tutors and expert teachers, the mosaic curriculum, formative evaluation, inquiry-based learning and participative management.